exponea/exponea-android-sdk/Documentation/fetch-data.md

 // Get recommendations for the current customer Exponea.fetchRecommendation(
-        customerRecommendation = recommendation,
+        recommendationOptions = recommendationOptions,
         onSuccess = {
-            // SDK will return a list of a CustomerRecommendation objects.
+            // SDK will return a list of CustomerRecommendation objects.
         },
         onFailure = {
             // SDK will return a FetchError object.